hinrikur/MLT201F-xml2ipsd/Readme.md

 ## Introduction
-This repository contains scripts that extract sentences from Icelandic texts with specific verb and parse the sentences for us in syntactic research.
+This repository contains scripts that (1) extract sentences from Icelandic texts with based on specific words or words and (2) parse the sentences for use in syntactic research.
 The texts in question come from [the Icelandic Gigaword Corpus](https://malheildir.arnastofnun.is) (icel. *Risamálheildin, RMH*) which is run by the Árni Magnússon Institute for Icelandic Studies and can be downloaded from [Málföng.is](http://www.malfong.is).

+The parsing scripts are based on the *Icelandic Parsed Historical Corpus* (*IcePaHC*, [available here](https://github.com/antonkarl/icecorpus)) which is required to use the parsing scripts in this repo.

 ## Extracting sentences